m-Farman/data-structures/README.md

 This project contains various question on data structures.

-Feely give any suggestion or improvment. :) Happy Coding :)
+Freely give any suggestion or improvment. :) Happy Coding :)